huwilerb/huwilerb/README.md

 - 👋 Hi, I’m @huwilerb
-- 👀 I’m interested in astronomy, data science and python
+- 👀 I’m interested in astronomy, data science and python.
-- 🌱 I’m currently learning R and Python
+- 🌱 I’m currently learning Rust and Python
 - 💞️ I’m looking to collaborate on astronomy project !
-- 📫 How to reach me huwilerb@hotmail.ch

 <!---
 huwilerb/huwilerb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.